italian dessert recipes

 Don't have fresh ginger?

 I almost NEVER do.
 But I do have an excellent quality ginger powder.
-So I made a ginger syrup with the water and sugar.
+So I make a ginger syrup with the water and sugar.
 Use 1/8 th teaspoon and dissolve in very HOT water.
 Make sure it's GOOD quality ginger powder.
-If you only have a "meh" ginger then leave this out.
+If you only have a "meh" ginger powder then leave this out.

 Can I use dried basil?